zhanglab/psamm/docs/tutorial/applying_supplemental_data.rst

    (psamm-env) $ psamm-model tmfa --config ./config.yaml util --generate-config

 The other utility function that is provided is the ``--random-addition`` function.
-This function can be used to randomly add thermodynamic constratins to the reactions in the model, and test if the biomass falls below a set threshold.
+This function can be used to randomly add thermodynamic constraints to the reactions in the model, and test if the biomass falls below a set threshold.
 This process can be used to test out the Gibbs free energy constraints for a model that is not producing biomass, to see what thermodynamic